 Now, let’s take a look at the star of the show.
 These plant-based mushroom steaks are out of this world…and surprisingly simple to make.
 Whether you’re making them on the grill or in the oven it’s so simple.

-How to Make portobello avocado steaks in the oven.
+Easy way to Make Baked portobello avocado steaks in the oven

 Making portobello avocado steaks on the grill